Kaivalya192/contact_graspnet/README.md

 Example video can be seen [here](examples/contact-graspnet-dockerized.mp4).
+## Building the container

+- download the checkpoint (see original repo)
+- `docker build . -f docker/Dockerfile -t contact-graspnet`

 ## Starting the docker container

-Make sure you have installed the nvidia container toolkit: https://github.com/NVIDIA/nvidia-container-toolkit.

-Run the following command `xhost +local:` in your terminal.

-Use the following command in the terminal to start the container.
-Adapt the mount location to the directory where you will save/load the images.
-`docker run --gpus all  -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix  --network=host -v "$(pwd)"/flask_files:/contact_graspnet/flask_files tlpss/contact-graspnet-flask`
+1) For Opening the port run `bash open_port_container.sh`

-Note that this is by no means safe for production (and even then, the original license does not allow commercial use anyways)
+2) For Visualizing support results on docker run `bash run_container.sh` Note that this is by no means safe for production (and even then, the original license does not allow commercial use anyways)

 You can now access the webserver from your python script on the `localhost:5000/` endpoint after you have saved your inputs in the the `.npz` file.
-## Building the container

-- download the checkpoint (see original repo)
-- `docker build . -f docker/Dockerfile -t contact-graspnet-flask`

 ---
 original readme